alan-turing-institute/responsible-participation/docs/CONTRIBUTING.md

 Thank you very much for considering to contribute to this repository! :tada:

 ## :busts_in_silhouette: Community Practices

 This special interest group is founded upon a belief and commitment to the value of responsible participation, both in terms of data science practices and also the organisation and practices of the special interest group itself.

-In the context of this group, the term 'responsibility' is evoked to reflect an ongoing commitment to **reflective**, **deliberative**, **inclusive**, and **responsive** practices ([Owen et. al. , doi: 10.1093/scipol/scs093](https://academic.oup.com/spp/article-abstract/39/6/751/1620724)).
+In the context of this group, the term 'responsibility' is evoked to reflect an ongoing commitment to **reflective**, **deliberative**, **inclusive**, and **responsive** practices ([Owen et. al., doi: 10.1093/scipol/scs093](https://academic.oup.com/spp/article-abstract/39/6/751/1620724)).
 The following principles outline how these concepts can be put into practice in all of the group's activities.

 The organisers and members of the special interest group are committed to:

 - **Reflecting on our own ideas and ways of working through open and respectful conversation**
 - **Building consensus and resolving tensions through ethical deliberation**
 - **Recognising and promoting the inherent value of diverse viewpoints by remaining inclusive and open in all our activities**
 - **Promoting transparency to invite collaboration and being responsive to new opportunities to improve**